Approximate Bayesian inference and forecasting in huge-dimensional multi-country VARs: The panel VAR

 \subsection{The prior}

 The methods developed in this paper apply for any prior which has a hierarchical Gaussian form and thus leads to a full conditional posterior which is Gaussian.
 This is due to the fact that IRGA methods exploit the property that Gaussian distributions are invariant to rotations.
-A popular class of prior which has this form is the class of Gaussian global-local shrinkage priors.
-These can be represented as scale mixtures of Gaussians. \cite{triplegamma} provides a taxonomy of a range of priors in this class and discusses their properties.
+A popular class of priors which has this form is the class of Gaussian global-local shrinkage priors.
+These can be represented as scale mixtures of Gaussians.\footnote{\cite{triplegamma} provides a taxonomy of a range of priors in this class and discusses their properties.}

-Consider the $j^{th}$ coefficient in a model: $\phi_j$.
+At a general level, consider the $j^{th}$ coefficient in a model, $\phi_j$.
 A global-local shrinkage prior can be written as:

 where $f$ and $g$ are mixing densities and many different choices for them have been proposed.
 In a global-local shrinkage prior, $\lambda$ controls global shrinkage (common to all parameters).
-Having global shrinkage has often been found useful in Bayesian VARs (e.g., the Minnesota prior has a global shrinkage parameter) to reduce over-fitting concerns. $\psi_j$ does local shrinkage (specific to $j^{th}$ parameter).
+Having global shrinkage has often been found useful in Bayesian VARs (e.g., the Minnesota prior has a global shrinkage parameter) to reduce over-fitting concerns.\footnote{In Appendix \ref{sec: posterior}, we show how to implement a hierarchical Minnesota-type prior within this framework.} $\psi_j$ does local shrinkage (specific to the $j^{th}$ parameter).
 That is, if $\psi_j$ is estimated to be close to zero then $\phi_j$ is shrunk to be close to zero.

-Suitably chosen mixing densities $f$ and $g$ result in a wide range of popular shrinkage priors such as the LASSO \citep{lasso}, Normal-Gamma \citep{griffin2010inference}, Dirichlet-Laplace \cite{bhattacharya2015dirichlet} or the Horseshoe \citep{horseshoe}.
+Suitably chosen mixing densities $f$ and $g$ result in a wide range of popular shrinkage priors such as the LASSO \citep{lasso}, Normal-Gamma \citep{griffin2010inference}, Dirichlet-Laplace \citep{bhattacharya2015dirichlet} or the Horseshoe \citep{horseshoe}.
 Due to its empirical success and ease of implementation, we use the Horseshoe prior.
 It takes the form:

-where $\mathcal{C}^+$ denotes the half-Cauchy distribution. \cite{MS2016} show that the Horseshoe can be equivalently stated in terms of inverse Gamma distributions using suitable auxiliary variables.
+whereby $\mathcal{C}^+$ denotes the half-Cauchy distribution. \cite{MS2016} show that the Horseshoe can be equivalently stated in terms of inverse Gamma distributions using suitable auxiliary variables.
 Specifically,